-A new major update for OmniFocus is just around the corner: OmniFocus 3.
+And there it comes, a new major release for OmniFocus: The task management suite which is available since 2008 gets into its third release cycle.
 The predecessor is award winning and one of the most recommended productivity suites for the Apple ecosystem.
 So, what’s it all about?

 I have been a regular user of OmniFocus for many years (since OF1 days,) so I’ve seen many iterations and new feature upgrades.
-The third major revision comes with many new features and an updated look-and-feel.
+The version 3 comes with many new features and an updated look-and-feel.

 State of OmniFocus 3